Terman Engineering Library

 For twenty-eight day loans, courtesy overdue reminders are sent one day after the due date.
 For reserve items, courtesy overdue reminders are sent one day after the time due.
 The fine for overdue recalled items is $3.00 per day.

 A bill for replacement charges for items from Terman Library is $150.00, including a non-refundable $5.00 billing fee, is sent fifteen days after the due date.
 When the item is returned, the replacement charge will be removed.
 For reserves and hourly loans, fines accrue at the rate of $1.00 per hour.
 A bill for replacement charges, including a non-refundable $5.00 billing fee, is sent three days after the due date.
 Recalled items not returned by the new due date will begin accruing recall overdue fines of $3.00/day.
 A bill for replacement and suspension of privliges will occur eight days after the new recall date.

 Library privileges can be blocked for several reasons, including unpaid library bills, registration holds, or invalid addresses.
 Student privileges are blocked when library fines, fees, or bills reach $50, faculty privileges are blocked at fees of $300 or more, and institutional privileges are blocked at fees of $1.50 or with any overdue books.
 All fines must be paid in full once a patron is blocked.
 For more information, please refer to the suspended privileges page.

-You can pay your fines at either the Engineering or Green libraries.
+You can pay your fines at either Terman or Green Library.